How Dental Implants Work: A Comprehensive Guide to Tooth Replacement

 • 3D Printing: Allows for the creation of custom implants and surgical guides for more precise placement.

-• Biomimetic Materials: New implant coatings that mimic natural tooth structures, potentially improving integration and reducing healing time.
+• Biomimetic Materials: New coatings mimic natural tooth structures, potentially improving integration and reducing healing time.

 Comparing Dental Implants to Alternatives